Best Camping Showers of 2025

 Compare Prices Of The Kelty H2Go Privacy Tent

 Taller people found they had to squat to wash their hair in this tent.
-A shower bag is typically 18 inches tall, so while the shower tent itself is tall enough for folks 6'3' to stand in.
+A shower bag is typically 18 inches tall, so while the shower tent itself is tall enough for folks 6'3' to stand in, the bag can reduce that.

 Type: Solar gravity bag